 A Certified Elder Law Attorney (CELA) is a nationally recognized expert in the field of Elder Law and Estate Planning.

 An attorney may achieve CELA status only by meeting rigorous qualifications for certification in Elder Law by the National Elder Law Foundation (NELF).
 The qualifications are summarized below:

-Substantial Involvement – A CELA must have spent an average of at least 16 hours per week practicing elder law during the three years preceding their application.
-In addition, Certified Elder Law Attorneys must have handled at least 60 elder law matters during those three years with a specified distribution among specific legal areas defined by the Foundation.
+Substantial Involvement – Prior to submitting their application, a CELA is required to spend an average of at least 16 hours per week practicing elder law during the three years preceding their application.
+In addition, Certified Elder Law Attorneys are required to have handled at least 60 elder law matters during this three-year period with a specified distribution among specific legal areas defined by the Foundation.

 - Attorneys Patrick Curley and Lucy Budman devoted their law practices exclusively to elder law and estate planning and have handled hundreds of elder law and estate planning matters.

-Continuing Legal Education – A CELA must have participated in at least 45 hours of continuing legal education in elder law during the preceding three years.
+Continuing Legal Education – A CELA is required to have participated in at least 45 hours of continuing legal education in elder law during the three years leading up to their application.